Common DNS Records

 dnsimple.com.
 59 IN A 104.245.210.170

-If you want to receive emails for your domain, you need to have at least one MX record pointing to your doamin mail server.
-For rendudancy, there are generally two or more MX records, each with different content and priority.
+If you want to receive emails at your domain (e.g., you@example.com), you need at least one MX record pointing to your domain’s mail server(s).
+For redundancy and reliability, it’s common to have two or more MX records, each with different content and priority values.

-2. The answer should return at least one MX record as below:
+• The ANSWER SECTION should return at least one MX record.

 ;; ANSWER SECTION: